Improving Model Performance

 Fortunately, scikit-learn provides the compute_class_weight() function for accomplishing this.
 This requires to first extract the class labels into a numpy array.
 Setting the class_weight parameter to ‘balanced’ will yield weights that equalize the impact of each class on the weight updates.
 Once the weights are defined, they can be written to a torch tensor and moved to the device.

 Some loss metrics allow for the incorporation of class weights.
 Here, I have provided an example of defining a cross entropy loss with class weights using the weight parameter in the nn.CrossEntropyLoss() implementation.
-To see if weights can be and how they are integrated using other loss functions, please consult the associated documentation.
+To see if weights can be used and how they are integrated using other loss functions, please consult the associated documentation.

 It is also possible to incorporate class weights into some assessment metric calculations.
-Although this won’t inform the weight updates, it can be useful for selecting a model or determining whether the model is improving.
+Although this won’t inform the parameter updates, it can be useful for selecting a model or determining whether the model is improving.

 npLbls = np.array(trainAgg.iloc[:,3])